bitfwdcommunity/Blockathon/README.md

 ## Budgetting
 Understanding your budget is crucial to the running of the event.
 Most of the budget will be for the food and drinks catering as it is important to keep your attendees full and let them focus on hacking.
 Spending an entire day or weekend together, solving problems and sharing breakfast, lunch, dinner and late night snacks has a way of bringing people together.

 Make the food at your hackathon a healthy, fulfilling experience for attendees.

-Sample Budgets (Priced in AUD):
+Sample Budgets (Priced in AUD) as below:

 For 12 Hour Blockathon Day
 - One Lunch + One Dinner and Drinks + Snacks
 Approx cost: $300 - 1000

 For 24 Hour Blockathon Day